yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ## Learning Objectives
 In this session you will be able to learn:
 - How to connect to a running container
-- How to modify content inside container
+- How to modify content inside a container

 ## Executing commands on running containers

-This is primarily used for debugging purposes and perhaps updating some programs inisde a running container.
+This is primarily used for debugging purposes and perhaps updating some programs inside a running container.
 If you want to go into a container to execute some ad-hoc commands inside a running container you can use the following docker command:

 ```bash
 docker exec <options> <container> <command>
 ```
 `exec`  command starts another process inside the container.
-This could be a shell, or a script of some sort.
+This can for example be a shell or a script of some sort.

 > NOTE:
 > When you attach to an already started container, you can stop it by `Ctrl+d` or detach yourself by `Ctrl+p Ctrl+q`